jmunixusers/presentations/tmux.md

 lets say you keep losing connection to stu, but never re-attach your session.
 This means you will keep creating new tmux sessions and slowly but surely load stu with terminal sessions simply waiting for you to return.

+So make sure to close sessions and periodically check for open ones.